GabrielCruz45/exo/docs/DEVLOG.md

     Took a 1 week + 2 day break, did code some stuff here and there but no 'power' sessions.
 With last push, edited base.html thoroughly, added a new .css file for forms, particularly thinking on separating the login form from the register form.
 The nav bar got updated, now will show options if user logged in or not and if admin.
-Color are cooler, will be editing them later on, but for now they look cool.
+Colors are cooler, will be editing them later on, but for now they look nice.
     User cannot register yet, and I need to create the admin account.
 Those are the next steps after I finish with forms.css.
+    After, I will need to edit the styles on the approval_dashboard.html template.
-    Then after that will move on to TASK_FOUR.pdf I'm having fun with the project, the self-imposed deadline approaches (September 1st, 2025).
+    Then after that will move on to TASK_FOUR.pdf

+    I'm having fun with the project, the self-imposed deadline approaches (September 1st, 2025).
 Let's see if life lets me finish it on or before the deadline!
     Work has been intense lately, my general mood has been turning a little negative.
-     Also, quitting caffeine, did help a lot last time.
+    Also, quitting caffeine does have to do with the mood change, but did help a lot last time.
     Let's see how the project goes!